Guide To Emergency Preparedness

 Many different materials can be sufficiently radioactive to cause concern but I'll spare you the full list.
 However, I will mention iodine-131, also called radioiodine.
 Iodine-131 is a common result of nuclear reactions.
 Your thyroid cannot distinguish radioactive iodine-131 and regular iodine, so it absorbs both.
 If absorbed, iodine-131 will cause damage due to beta and gamma emission.
 Before or immediately after exposure to iodine-131, people are given large doses of potassium iodide to saturate the thyroid so it does not absorb iodine-131.
 I recommend you have 1 week supply of potassium iodide pills.
 Iodine-131 has a half life of 8 days, so after a week your risk of absorption is significantly decreased.

-The following table shows approximately how long you should remain in an area with the given level of radiation (in Rem).
+The following table shows approximately how long you should remain in an area with the given level of radiation.
 Please note that this is only an approximation and many other factors can effect the time you can safely stay in the area.

 |Radiation Level||Leave Within|